-If overflow occurs the query may be repeated, requesting a higher MAXREC value than the default for the maximum number of output records, up to the hard limit defined by the service capabilities.
+If overflow occurs a query status of OVERFLOW must be indicated, returning an otherwise valid query response containing the maximum number of records.
+The query may be repeated, requesting a higher MAXREC value than the default for the maximum number of output records, up to the hard limit defined by the service capabilities.
 Alternatively the query parameters may be adjusted to more carefully constrain the query.
 Currently these are the only ways to avoid overflow when performing a query.